GitIntro-Yukti/test-app/README.md

 # test-app
-Test to create repo using git
+Test to create repo using git.
+Test commit command